2/13/2019

 speaker

-Bob Slendick
+Bob Slendik

 Jason, we're seeing a few things.
 First of all, there's a lot of debt and equity capital available that still wants to get into commercial real estate.
 Assets are in really good shape.
 Occupancies are going up.
 Rental rates are growing up, which is attractive to investors in commercial real estate.
 And the base of assets around the world is growing.
 We're now potentially going to see some new development in New York that we haven't seen for a while.
-So I think all of that suggests, of course, unless problems emerge, given what's going on geopolitically and in trade, et cetera, I think we should see another solid year for building sales.
+So I think all of that suggests, of course, unless problems emerge, given what's going on geopolitically and in trade, etc., I think we should see another solid year for building sales.
 Probably the marketplace in general won't be quite as active as it was in 2018, but we expect to grow our business because we expect to take some market share.
 We've added some professionals, some things we've done historically.
-By the way, what's going on with interest rates is probably a good thing for asset sales.
+By the way, what's going on with interest rates is is probably a good thing for asset sales.
 The momentum to raise interest rates has diminished, and we think that's a good thing.

 speaker